Tensor Contraction Processor: The first future-proof AI chip architecture

 Technical Updates

 The computational power of AI hardware continues to increase at an extraordinary rate.
-But to meet the world’s soaring demand for more AI compute, it’s not enough to just build new chips capable of more and more operations per second.
+To meet the world’s soaring demand for more AI compute, it’s not enough to just build new chips capable of more and more operations per second.

-To make advanced AI accessible to everyone who wants to use it, AI hardware must deliver two critical things in addition to the ability to perform many computations in parallel:
+To make advanced AI accessible to everyone, AI hardware must deliver two critical things on top of being able to perform many computations in parallel:

-• Programmability.
+- Programmability.
 AI hardware must accommodate the rapid pace of innovation.
-Today’s large-scale transformer models and diffusion models place different burdens on AI hardware than convolutional networks, for example, and tomorrow’s generative models will tax hardware in ways that can’t be predicted now.
+Today’s large-scale transformer models and diffusion models place different burdens on AI hardware than convolutional networks, for example, and tomorrow’s generative models will tax hardware in ways that can’t be predicted.
 This is why leaders like OpenAI’s Greg Brockman have highlighted the need to “build better chips that are optimized for not just today’s models, but to be really able to see where the models are going.”

 This kind of programmability is possible with GPUs, but it is often not easy to achieve.
 Obtaining peak performance with a new model often requires hand-tuning kernels and other time-intensive compiler optimizations.

-• Power efficiency.
+Power efficiency.
 This is a crucial limitation of the GPU chip architecture.
 Each generation of GPUs consumes much more power than the last, with the latest hardware using more than 1,000W per chip.
-These chips are increasingly expensive to run and difficult to cool.
-And they’re an increasingly important part of the challenge of mitigating climate change.
+These chips are increasingly expensive to run and difficult to cool, not to mention an increasingly important part of the challenge of mitigating climate change.

 GPUs offer tremendous computational power, of course, but they struggle to combine this with easy programmability and power efficiency.
-Ultimately these three factors – compute, programmability and efficiency – together will shape who benefits from AI.
+Compute, programmability, and efficiency will shape who benefits from AI.
 If tomorrow’s most useful AI tools only run on difficult to use, extremely energy intensive chips, those tools will be out of reach for most people.

 Meet the Tensor Contraction Processor: A leap forward in AI hardware